hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 NOTE: A tutorial of this Terraform for the developer, or others who are interested, can be found [here](documentation/hpcc-tf-for-developers.md).

-This is a slightly-opinionated Terraform module for deploying an HPCC Systems cluster on Azure's Kubernetes service (aks).
+This is a slightly-opinionated terraform module for deploying an HPCC Systems cluster on Azure's Kubernetes service (aks).
 The goal is to provide a simple method for deploying a cluster from scratch, with only the most important options to consider.

 The HPCC Systems cluster created by this module uses ephemeral storage, which is the default.
 This means the storage will be deleted when the cluster is deleted) But, you can also have Persistent Storage.
 See the section titled [Persistent Storage](#persistent-storage), below.

 ## Requirements

-* <font color="red">**Terraform**</font> This is a Terraform module, so you need to have Terraform installed on your system.
-Instructions for downloading and installing Terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).
-Do make sure you install a 64-bit version of Terraform, as that is needed to accommodate some of the large random numbers used for IDs in the Terraform modules.
+* <font color="red">**terraform**</font> This is a terraform module, so you need to have terraform installed on your system.
+Instructions for downloading and installing terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).
+Do make sure you install a 64-bit version of terraform, as that is needed to accommodate some of the large random numbers used for IDs in the terraform modules.

 * <font color="red">**helm**</font> Helm is used to deploy the HPCC Systems processes under Kubernetes.
 Instructions for downloading and installing Helm are at [https://helm.sh/docs/intro/install](https://helm.sh/docs/intro/install/).

-* <font color="red">**kubectl**</font> The Kubernetes client (Kubectl) is also required so you can inspect and manage the Azure Kubernetes cluster.
+* <font color="red">**kubectl**</font> The Kubernetes client (kubectl) is also required so you can inspect and manage the Azure Kubernetes cluster.
 Instructions for download and installing that can be found at [https://kubernetes.io/releases/download/](https://kubernetes.io/releases/download/).
 Make sure you have version 1.22.0 or later.

 * <font color="red">**Azure CLI**</font> To work with Azure, you will need to install the Azure Command Line tools.
 Instructions can be found at [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 Even if you think you won't be working with Azure, this module does leverage the command line tools to manipulate network security groups within Kubernetes clusters.
 TL;DR: Make sure you have the command line tools installed.